revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

   </details>

 ---
-36. Which is not a datatype in python?
+36. Which of the follwing is not a datatype in python?
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)

 - a) bool
 - b) double
 - c) float